TRC - Transitions of Care Patient

 - Include where MRP was routed to (doctor/EMR).

-- If documentation is faxed to PCP/OCP, request fax is shared with PCP/OCP and is added to member chart.
+- If documentation is faxed to PCP/OCP, request fax is shared with PCP/OCP and is added to member patient’s chart.

 - Example: “Transition of Care Medication Reconciliation Completed on (DATE) by (name).
 Conversation with (patient name / DOB) after recent hospitalization (include date of admission / discharge and facility discharged from if available).
 Reviewed discharge medications and reconciled with current medication list.
 Patient is aware of medication list.
-THIS COMMUNICATION MUST BE ADDED TO THE MEMBER’S OUTPATIENT CHART / EMR SYSTEM AS EVIDENCE OF MEDICATION RECONCILIATION POST DISCHARGE.
+THIS COMMUNICATION MUST BE ADDED TO THE PATIENT’S OUTPATIENT CHART / EMR SYSTEM AS EVIDENCE OF MEDICATION RECONCILIATION POST DISCHARGE.
 Please save fax in member’s outpatient chart and have (provider name) review.

-- Provider or OCP speaks to member or caregiver via telephone and documents reference to hospitalization and medication reconciliation, which is documented in outpatient chart.
+- Provider or OCP speaks to member patient or caregiver via telephone and documents reference to hospitalization and medication reconciliation, which is documented in outpatient chart.

 - Current medication list available & provider reconciled the current and discharge medications.